 Making the jump from middle to high school is one of those big moments in a kid’s life.
-In the latest installment of KERA’s education series Class of ’17, we meet Kelly Bowdy and her strongest educational influence, her grandmother, at the 8th grade graduation ceremony at Morningside Middle School in Fort Worth.
+In the latest installment of KERA’s education series Class of ’17, we meet Kelli Bowdy and her strongest educational influence, her grandmother, at the 8th grade graduation ceremony at Morningside Middle School in Fort Worth.

 It’s a big day for the 204 Morningside 8th graders filling the auditorium’s first six rows.
 Parents and relatives pack the place to standing room only.
 They’re a happy, noisy crowd, cheering as their kids’ names are read.

-One of those names belongs to Kelly Bowdy.
+One of those names belongs to Kelli Bowdy.
 The 14-year-old liked Morningside.
 She played basketball here and has close friends, but she can’t wait for next year at O.D.
 Wyatt High -- "because I’m finally going to high school so I know that I can be something.”

 The real force here, though, is Granny.